TEALSK12/apcsa-public/curriculum/Unit4/Lesson-407.md

 - **Evaluate** statements and **predict** output during a game of grudgeball

 ### Homework — _Students will…_
+- **Read** BJP 10.1 up to “Adding to and Removing from an ArrayList”
 - **Outline** Chapter 7 and BJP 10.1 “ArrayList”
 - **Complete** self-check questions \#3-6 and exercise \#3